fufucoin/fufucoin/README.md

-# ratsadorn-crypto
+# FuFu Coin: Crypto of the People

 No God.
 No King.
-Only Coin.
-Democracy Prevails.
+Only Coin. **Democracy Always Prevails.**